-Professor Marcoux (Ph.D., University of Massachusetts Amherst) came to DePauw University in 2012.
+Professor Marcoux (Ph.D., University of Massachusetts Amherst) taught at DePauw University from 2012-2015.
 Prior to this, he taught at New College of Florida and held an Andrew Mellon postdoctoral fellowship at the College of William and Mary.
 His research interests span international and comparative politics, international organization & law, and international political economy.
 He is particularly interested in exploring how the political economy shapes international environmental politics.
 As part of this research, he manages the international environmental project database at www.aiddata.org.

 Richard C. Martoglio, Ph.
 D.

 Associate Professor of Chemistry and Biochemistry, Director of the Quantitative Reasoning Center